 Christians in Sudan

 The vast majority of Sudan’s population is Sunni Muslim, and Sharia law is the foundation of the legal system.
-President Omar al-Bashir intends to make Sudan a fully Islamic state, and his government is waging a campaign against Christians, especially converts from Islam, who are considered apostate and are legally punishable by death.
+Converts from Islam are considered apostate and are legally punishable by death.
 They also face severe pressure from extended family, community and religious leaders.

-Persecution of Christians is especially severe in the Nuba Mountains in South Kordofan state, near the border with South Sudan.
-The region has a significant black, ethnic Nuba Christian population, which is being targeted by government forces in a brutal campaign of aerial bombardment that began with the goal of quashing the Sudan People’s Liberation Army rebels, but now is apparently aimed at ridding the region of non-Arabs and Christianity and making it solely Arabic and Islamic.
-Human Rights Watch has described the operation as ethnic cleansing.
+Persecution of Christians is especially severe in the Nuba Mountains in South Kordofan state, on the border with South Sudan.
+The region has a significant black, ethnic Nuba Christian population, which government forces targeted for many years in a brutal campaign of aerial bombardment aimed at quashing rebels (the Sudan People’s Liberation Army) and at ridding the region of non-Arabs and Christianity and making it solely Arabic and Islamic.
+The bombardment destroyed homes, churches, schools and hospitals, and starvation tactics destroyed crops and livestock.
+Thousands of Nuba fled to refugee camps in South Sudan.
+Human Rights Watch described the operation as ethnic cleansing.

-In May 2016, Open Doors published a report titled “Sudan: Ethnic Cleansing and the Persecution of Christians”, which states that attacks against Christians in South Kordofan and Blue Nile states are “systematic” and “widespread” in their nature and qualify as “ethnic cleansing”.
-It says successive Islamist regimes have attempted to turn Sudan into a Sharia state with strict punishments for apostasy, blasphemy and defamation of Islam, and that following South Sudan’s independence, many Christians in Sudan (especially those with roots in South Sudan) were forced to leave, as the government embarked on a mission to create a “homogenous nation” with Islam the sole religion.
+In May 2016, Open Doors published a report titled “Sudan: Ethnic Cleansing and the Persecution of Christians”, which stated that attacks against Christians in South Kordofan and Blue Nile states were systematic and widespread and qualified as ethnic cleansing.
+It said successive Islamist regimes had attempted to turn Sudan into a Sharia state with strict punishments for apostasy, blasphemy and defamation of Islam, and that many Christians, especially those with roots in South Sudan, had been forced to leave the country.

-A judge told Meriam she would be freed if she renounced Christianity, but she refused to recant.
-In prison, her legs in shackles, she gave birth to a daughter, Maya.
+At eight months pregnant, Meriam was imprisoned with her 20-month-old son.
+A judge told her she would be freed if she renounced Christianity, but she refused to recant.
+In prison, her legs in shackles, she gave birth to a daughter.

-Following international protests by Western embassies, legal and aid agencies and media, Meriam was released from prison on 23 June.
-She went to Khartoum airport to leave Sudan, but more than 40 agents from the National Intelligence and Security Services arrested her and she was charged with forging travel documents.
-Meriam was released while awaiting trial, and she and her family took refuge at the US embassy.
-Following increased international pressure, the government dropped charges against Meriam in July, and she and her family were allowed to leave the country.
-On 1 August, they arrived in the US.
+Following international protests, Meriam was released from prison but when she went to Khartoum airport to leave Sudan more than forty National Intelligence and Security Services agents arrested her and she was charged with forging travel documents.
+Following increased international pressure, the government eventually dropped charges and Meriam and her family were allowed to leave the country.

 Two Sudanese Christians jailed with Czech Christian aid worker Petr Jasek were released from prison in Khartoum on 11 May after receiving a presidential pardon.